titanfyp/titan-ci-tool/README.md

 The configuration will:
 - Generate a professional PDF report with risk assessment and enhanced timeout protection
 - Set a 10-minute timeout for SSE connection with automatic retry handling
-- Exclude common build artifacts and tool directories from scanning
 - **Always generate and upload security reports**, even when builds fail
 - Block the pipeline if 25% or more of files have issues (after generating reports)
 - Provide clear feedback on security policy violations with detailed messaging